primitiv/primitiv-python/README.md

 3. Run the following commands in python-primitiv directory:

 ```
-$ python3 ./setup.py build
+$ python3 ./setup.py build [--enable-cuda] [--enable-opencl]
 $ python3 ./setup.py test  # (optional)
-$ sudo python3 ./setup.py install
+$ sudo python3 ./setup.py install [--enable-cuda] [--enable-opencl]
 ```

 You also can use `LIBRARY_PATH` and `CPLUS_INCLUDE_PATH` depending on your environment.

-CUDA is not available in the default settings.
-Please add `--enable-cuda` option to all commands above if you want to enable CUDA.
+CUDA and OpenCL are not available in the default settings.
+Please add `--enable-cuda` and/or `--enable-opencl` option to all commands above if you want to enable CUDA and/or OpenCL.